dracarys983/SVM/README.md

 __Keep your dataset files in the respective folder for the task__.

-The files provided in the visualization examples folder is for understanding purposes and might help you gain insights about the working of the SVM and how the dataset looks like. t-SNE plot script for CIFAR-10 is not provided but you can modify the given script of get it online somewhere if you really want to visualize the t-SNE embeddings for it.
+The files provided in the visualization examples folder is for understanding purposes and might help you gain insights about the working of the SVM and how the dataset looks like.
+The python scripts are self-contained and can be run directly.
+Do not change the directory structure though; if you do, the scripts will break and you will have to change some paths hardcoded in there.

 ### Submission Format